 - Developing and retaining your current workforce

 Ensuring access to training and learning is critical in preparing the future workforce and fine-tuning the skills of our current workforce.
-If you have any questions about work-based learning in Larimer County and how to get involved in the community, please do not hesitate to reach out to us or any of our partners for more information.
+If you have any questions about work-based learning in Larimer and Weld Counties and how to get involved in the community, please do not hesitate to reach out to us or any of our partners for more information.